Centre for Justice, Law and Society (CJLS)

 - Contribute to the research environment.

-Members of the Centre also contribute to a programme aimed at skill development for ECRs at school level.
+Members of the Centre also contribute to a programme aimed at skill development for ECRs at the School level. - Support research-led teaching.

 CJLS provides supervisory and monitoring capacity for the PhD programme in law and criminology.
 Expertise in CJLS also feeds the LLM programme.
 Members of CJLS provide skill development sessions for Early Career Researchers and postgraduate research students, as well as organising ad hoc presentations by practitioners on career paths.
-CJLS aims at strengthening its links with the Legal Advice Centre in the School.
+CJLS aims to strengthen its links with the Legal Advice Centre in the School.

 CJLS welcomes initiatives by postgraduate research students, and all its research seminars, conferences and workshops are open to all students.